01/09/2020 by Sian Thomas 0 Comments

 If I was to consider my key takeaways they are:

 1. Understanding the lizard brain.
 The one thing sales people fear is making the first call, how do you get the buyer’s attention and gain permission to proceed with the conversation?
 Well the first consideration is the opener and this is a key element that gets drilled into us.
+If you learn to do this well then you earn the right to continue the conversation with your prospect.

 2. Not giving up too early.
 To cite some industry statistics:

 - 44% of salespeople give up after one follow-up.
-[Source: Scripted]

 - The average sales person only makes 2 attempts to reach a prospect.
-[Source: Sirius Decisions]

 - 80% of sales require 5 follow-up phone calls after the meeting.
-[Source: The Marketing Donut]

 3. Leveraging advances in technology.
 We know that the evolution of technology has served to increase barriers between human interaction but this does not have to be the case.

 It’s not only that I believe that by signing up to the programme I have put myself in a great position to succeed in my business ventures going forward (which of course is my main priority).
-It’s also the knowledge that I am supporting my business ecosystem which is some way I can make a contribution during these challenging times thus supporting my mission to improve the prosperity of my wider community.
+It’s also the knowledge that I am supporting my business ecosystem which is some way I can make a contribution during these challenging times therfore supporting my mission to improve the prosperity of my wider community.

 After all if we create a society where everyone benefits then surely we all win!
 Who does not want that?